-Having been privileged to work as the Head of Insurance for KPMG East Africa from 2014-2018, I was able to work in over 10 Africa countries, and interact with all parts of the insurance value chain from universities and academia, professional bodies and regulators, intermediaries, local, regional and global insurers and re-insurers, start-ups, insure-techs and NGOs.
+It is a must read for insurance business leaders insurance as they steer their organisations through the turbulent waters of the insurance industry. for KPMG East Africa from 2014-2018, I was able to work in over 10 Africa countries, and interact with all parts of the insurance value chain from universities and academia, professional bodies and regulators, intermediaries, local, regional and global insurers and re-insurers, start-ups, insure-techs and NGOs.
 I worked on some really large transformational projects and also believed in driving positive disruption, innovation and transformation to the sector and do it in a sustainable way that built capacity.